jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Get an overview of the secuirty posture, the overall status of cybersecurity readiness (e.g firewalls)
 	- Controls and processes you have in place to protect against cyber attacks
 	- Ability to detect attacks
-	- Ability to react and reocver from security events
+	- Ability to react and recover from security events
 	- Level of automation in your security program
 - Reduce attack area
 - Identify vulnerabilities
 - Draw network map

 ### OSINT Sources
+Open source intelligence (OSINT) is the practice of collecting information from published or otherwise publicly available sources.
 - Surface web
-- Deep web
+- Deep web, accessible through authentication
 - Dark web

 ### OSINT Use cases